 IPAL is incorporated as an optional path within an existing NAAB-accredited program, allowing architecture schools to integrate licensure requirements into their own curricula.
 See the full list of current IPAL programs.

-Since the program launched in 2015, NCARB has accepted 26 NAAB-accredited programs at 21 schools to participate in the IPAL initiative.
-As of the 2017-2018 school year, over 400 students have enrolled in IPAL options across the United States, and nearly 80 have begun taking the ARE.
+Since the program launched in 2015, NCARB has accepted 27 NAAB-accredited programs at 22 schools to participate in the IPAL initiative.
+As of the 2018-2019 school year, nearly 500 students have enrolled in IPAL options across the United States, and nearly 80 have begun taking the ARE.
 In 2018, several schools saw the graduation of their first IPAL students, including Boston Architectural College, North Carolina State University, and the University of Florida CityLab-Orlando.